top of page

 In the second of profiles on team Roslyns, we had a chat with Dan Watson, the Roslyns Business Development Manager for the North West and North Wales regions.

-Dan is a much respected BDM by colleagues, clients and his fellow industry professionals and recently celebrated his 10th anniversary with Roslyns.
+Dan is a much-respected BDM by colleagues, clients, and his fellow industry professionals.
+He recently celebrated his 10th anniversary with Roslyns.

 So, we talked about how Dan got started with Roslyns, how the past 10 years have been, and what he thinks about the next 10 years for the pub industry.